What You Need to Know About Medical Marijuana Candy

 - Fruit leather

-With the cannabis industry booming, you can find just about any kind of candy infused with cannabis.
 A piece of marijuana candy can contain up to 10 milligrams of tetrahydrocannabinol (THC) or cannabidiol (CBD).
-Some products have only THC, while others have only CBD.
-Certain candies combine the two components.
+Some products contain one compound or the other, and some contain both.
 The packaging should clearly state the dosages included in the product.

 Marijuana candies offer a wide range of benefits.
 Some of them overlap with the perks that all edibles provide, while others are unique to these confections.
 When you take cannabis candy, you get to enjoy:

 - Easy Dosing: Many patients have difficulty finding the right dose to take every day.
-Marijuana candies have a specific amount of medicine per piece.
+Marijuana candies contain a specific quantity of cannabis compound per piece.
 The package will tell you how much THC or CBD each drop, gummy or square contains.
-A lot of brands even sell the same candy in various dosages to give you more options.
+Many brands even sell the same candy in various dosages to give you more options.

-- Exciting Varieties: Once you know your perfect dose, you can find a candy that suits your taste preferences.
-After you finish one package, you can get an entirely new kind of candy to spice up your treatment!
+- Exciting Varieties: Once you know your ideal dose, you can find a candy that suits your taste preferences—or several types.

-- Adjustable Length of Effects: You can choose candy that releases into your system over time or an option that kicks in quickly.
+- Adjustable Length of Effects: You can choose a candy that releases into your system over time or an option that kicks in quickly.
 Any candy you eat will take between half an hour to an hour to take effect.
-Then, it will provide benefits for up to seven hours.
-Hard candies, mints and other sweets that dissolve in your mouth work much faster, but they also stop working sooner.
+Then it will provide benefits for up to seven hours.
+Hard candies, mints and other sweets that dissolve in your mouth work much faster but also stop working sooner.

 However, not all patients will benefit the most from using candies.
 Consider factors such as:

-- Nutrition and Health: Candy doesn’t exactly promote good nutrition.
-While cannabis medicine relieves a broad range of symptoms, medicating only with candy could harm your health.
+- Nutrition and Health: While cannabis medicine relieves a broad range of symptoms, medicating only with candy could harm your health.
 The excess sugar, calories and fat in marijuana sweets contribute to problems like heart disease and diabetes.
 Unless the benefits outweigh the risks, try not to count on candy as your primary medicine.

-- Availability: Not every state or country that allows cannabis medicine permits edibles.
+- Availability: Not every state and country that allows cannabis medicine permits edibles.
 Many officials don’t see them as medically beneficial and permit more traditional types of medication instead.
-For example, even though Canada recently legalized recreational marijuana, it won’t allow edible sales.
-These kinds of laws leave it up to patients to create their own candies, which isn’t always feasible.
+Even though Canada recently legalized recreational marijuana, for example, it prohibits edible sales.

-- Cost: Due to the cost of labor and materials, candies often cost more than flower in the same dose.
-Patients trying to save wherever they can may not have the option of buying edibles like candy.
+- Cost: DDue to the cost of labor and materials, candies often cost more than marijuana flower in the same dose.

 Best Uses for Cannabis Sweets